brunofreda/lvl-up/README.md

 This is a fully functional gamified to do list app.

-Its main inspiration was Google Tasks, an app that I use daily, but which lacked some features that I would have loved to see in such app.
-These features were mainly two: being able to have a personal order for the tasks even when you select to sort them by date, and being able to hide completed tasks instead of accumulating them in a separate section.
+Its main inspiration was Google Tasks, an app that I use daily, but in which some functionalities were lacking in some way for me.
+The features I would have loved to see in such app were mainly two: being able to have a personal order for the tasks even when you select to sort them by date, and being able to hide completed tasks instead of accumulating them in a separate section.

-So I tried to recreate something similar to Google Tasks but incorporating these features, and from that LvL Up was born!
-A full fledged app which this is just a prototype of.
-The other feature I incorporated, which gives sense to the name of the app, is a gamifying aspect: completed tasks give you points!
+So I tried to recreate something similar to Google Tasks but incorporating these features.
+But then I started thinking what else I would like to see in a to do list app.
+What if completing tasks could be gamified?
+And from that LvL Up was born!
+A full fledged to do list app, which this is just a prototype of, which would have all sorts of gamifying features.
+For now, the only feature of this sort that I incorporated is that completed tasks give you points.
+Below there's a full list of the features of this version of the app.

 # Features